 - Kunming Railway Station (Nanyao Station) – this station is located about four kilometers (2.5 miles) from the city center.
-By taxi you are in the city within 15 minutes (10 yuan, $1.40).
+By taxi, you are in the city within 15 minutes (10 yuan, US$1.40).
 From here trains run to and from Dali, Lijiang, Yuxi, etc.

 - Kunming South Railway Station – is located 28 kilometers (17.4 miles) from the city in the Chenggong District.
 Bullet trains run to/from major cities in China, such as Shanghai, Nanning, Hangzhou, Beijing, Yiwu, etc. via this station.

 You can also travel to Kunming by bus, but the distances are huge in China.
 That means you spend a lot of hours on the bus, even though it is the cheapest option.
-There are several bus stations of which the West Bus Station and South Bus Station are the most important.
+There are several bus stations; the West Bus Station and South Bus Station are the most important.
 Some destinations;

 - Lijiang ➜ Runs every hour between 8 a.m. and 9 p.m. | takes 9 hours | 190 to 250 yuan, US$27 to $35 ➜ Go via the West Bus Station

 - Shangri-La ➜ Runs every hour between 8:30 a.m. and 9:30 a.m. and between 6:30 p.m. and 8:30 p.m. (night buses) | takes 12 hours | 200 to 300 yuan, US$28 to $42.50 ➜ Go via the West Bus Station

 - Yuanyang ➜ 10:20 a.m., 12:30 p.m., 1:30 p.m. | takes 5 hours | 140 yuan, US$19.80 ➜ Go via the South Bus Station